-The face of your fireplace may be left exposed or trimmed with any noncombustible material such as brick, stone or marble.
-If a trim is installed, be sure it is fastened snugly to the face of the fireplace.
-A crack between the material and the face of the fireplace could pose a fire hazard and impair the proper operation of the fireplace.
-Blocking the fireplace with framing and attaching the base to the supporting floor will further reduce the possibility of such a crack developing.
+The face of your fireplace may be left exposed or trimmed.
+If trim is installed, be sure it is fastened securely to the face of the fireplace.
+Any crack between the trim material and the face of the fireplace could pose a fire hazard and impair the proper operation of the fireplace; seal such cracks.
+See Figure 31.
+Blocking the fireplace with framing and attaching the base to the supporting floor will reduce the possibility of a crack redeveloping after sealing.
+(CAUTION: ACCEPTABLE COMBUSTIBLE MANTEL LOCATION SHOWN BY PART C OF FIGURE 31 IS FOR WOODBURNING FIREPLACE INSTALLATION ONLY.
+SEE FIGURES 29 AND 30 FOR ACCEPTABLE COMBUSTIBLE MANTEL LOCATIONS WHEN AN UNVENTED GAS APPLIANCE IS INSTALLED IN THE FIREPLACE.)